RoudiOlding/spotifyClon/README.md

 # spotifyClon
-A recreation of the web of Spotify using Astro, React and more.
+A recreation of the web of Spotify using Astro, React, Tailwind and more.